 As a homeowner, you’re very aware of the costs that are associated with keeping your household running smoothly.
-However, even if you budget for everything and try to be as well prepared as possible, some big-ticket items may be a source of aggravation when you realize they’ve been damaged.
+However, even if you budget for everything and try to be as prepared as possible, some big-ticket items may be a source of aggravation when you realize they’ve been damaged.
 And one of the bigger components of anyone’s home is the air conditioner.
 What can you do if it’s been damaged by flooding?
 Can you repair it, or will you have to invest in a new system?

 What to Do for a Flood Damaged Air Conditioner

 Air conditioners are designed to withstand severe weather conditions.
 However, if the condenser unit (the part that sits outside your home) remains partially submerged in standing water, it can stop working altogether.
-If floodwaters entered your home and contacted the interior portions of your AC, there’s a higher chance of damage.
+If floodwaters enter your home and contact the interior portions of your AC, there’s a higher chance of damage.
 But, before you freak out about it, be aware that there are several things you can do to try to minimize losses.

 - Turn off power at the breaker panel.
 Failing to do so could cause further damage to the unit, as well as put you and your family in danger.
 Once it’s off at the breaker, also shut it off on the thermostat.
 Make sure to disable any battery backups, so that your AC receives no voltage.
 In addition, turn off power in every area of your home that’s flooded, as well as fuel supply and gas.